UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 It's a bit of an aside, but note the resources contains a style for `Button`.
 It also contains some adjustments based on platform, a topic that will be covered later.
 For now, consider this style to be inherited throughout the application.

-Moving on, let's look at the `MainPage` class, which is the first visible page in the app.
+Moving on, let's look at the `FirstPage` class, which is the first visible page in the app.

-## The `MainPage` Class
+## The `FirstPage` Class
-In the preceding section, we saw an instance of the first page `MainPage` passed as a parameter to the `NavigationPage`
+In the preceding section, we saw an instance of the first page `FirstPage` passed as a parameter to the `NavigationPage`

 On it's own, it would appear without the title bar.
 However, when presented by a `NavigationPage`, we also get the title bar.

 > The title bar is part of the chrome that comes with `NavigationPage`

 So where does `NavigationPage` pick up the title?
-Take a look at the XAML for `MainPage`
+Take a look at the `ContentPage` element in the XAML for `FirstPage`

 ```XML
 <?xml version="1.0" encoding="utf-8"?>